logicblue/SWP/README.md

 ### 0000 0000

-No codepoint follows.
-End of request/reply
+No codepoint follows; End of request/reply

 ### 0000 0001